In some cases, items in the comparison results show up as

 Gearset’s comparison engine then sees this as a difference in the file, as the XML has been changed.

 We sometimes get asked if we can re-order the XML elements to remove these false positive “changes” from the comparison results.
 There are two reasons the app doesn’t do this by default:

 The XML order is important for some elements - e.g. picklists.
 If we were to re-order the XML, the order of the picklist values would be altered, which introduces unwanted changes in the deployment.

 Which metadata types are affected, and the nature of the reordering, is inconsistent in the metadata API.
-This makes it hard to reliably predict which components are are expected to have false positives, and which are genuine ordering differences.
+This makes it hard to reliably predict which components are expected to have false positives, and which are genuine ordering differences.

-Hide reordering in the following way:
+Simplify differences in the following way: